 Enduring Power of Attorney

-Before the introduction of Lasting Powers of Attorney on 1st October 2007, a an Enduring Power of Attorney was the document drafted.
+Before the introduction of Lasting Powers of Attorney on 1st October 2007, an Enduring Power of Attorney was the document drafted.
 Existing Enduring Powers of Attorney are still valid provided that they were signed before 1st October 2007 and do not need to be replaced with the new Lasting Power of Attorney.
 However, they only cover your financial life and not your Health and Welfare

 You cannot make amendments to Enduring Powers of Attorney and if you want to change anything you will need to replace it with a Lasting Power of Attorney.